ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/patching/json-patch-syntax.markdown

 ### Test Patching Operation

 Verify patching using the `Test` patching operation.
-If the test fails, all patching operations included in the patches document will be revoked.
+If the test fails, all patching operations included in the patches document will be revoked and a `RavenException` exception will be thrown.

 * **Method Parameters**